AniekutmfonGodwin/reference/make.md

-# How to setup make in Mac
+# How to setup Autocomplete for  Makefile in Mac

 * open /etc/bashrc